 Q. OK.
 I’m ready to go to school.
 What’s next?

 A. If you are active duty military, your first stop should be the USC Sumter Office at the Shaw AFB Education Center.
 We have a special admission category for active duty.
 It’s quick, easy and costs you no money.
 You will need to submit a copy of your orders with your application.
-Also, if you are active duty, the Air Force requires we administer a writing placement test and a math placement test before we sign you up for classes.
+Also, if you are active duty, you may be required to take certain placement tests.
+Our Shaw Personnel will assist you with this process.
 If you have previously attended any college or university, we will also need a copy of your transcript(s) to help in the advisement process.
 Unofficial transcripts are fine for the military special admissions category.
 Also, your previous course work may exempt you from one or both of the placement tests.